-10.3.2.2 Method of Analysis
+9.2.2.1 Method of Analysis

-- a) Source (USP, BP, BAM, APHA, AOAC, ASTM, ISO) - b) Definition of measurand - c) Robustness of test method - Many standard methods such as USP and APHA specify a range of recommended incubation time and temperature.
+a) Source (USP, BP, BAM, APHA, AOAC, ASTM, ISO)

+- b) Definition of measurand

+- c) Robustness of test method

+- Many standard methods such as USP and APHA specify a range of recommended incubation time and temperature.
 Colony counts are time and temperature sensitive.
-The users of these standard methods have to determine and specify the incubation temperature and time of the plate count tests, appropriate for the purpose and performance requirements of the tests including precision and reproducibility.
+The users of these standard methods have to determine and specify the incubation temperature and time of the plate count tests.